iqbalcodes6602/omi_public_course/Courses/omi-public-course/practice/New-Test-1/statements/en.markdown

 # Output

-The sum of both numbers.
+The sum of both numbers. test

 # Example